SSWConsulting/SSW.Rules.Content/rules/burndown-and-stories-overview-reports-updates/rule.md

 redirects:
 - watch-do-you-get-regular-updates-on-costs-and-progress-aka-project-progress-burndown-etc
 - watch-do-you-get-regular-updates-on-costs-and-progress-(aka-project-progress-burndown-etc-)
+- reports-do-you-schedule-the-burndown-and-stories-overview-reports-to-be-emailed-to-the-team-every-day

 ---

 You're the one paying the bills, make sure you know where the costs are and how the project is progressing.

-Insist on receiving these 3 reports in every Review Meeting:
+Insist on receiving these 3 reports in every Review meeting:

 <!--endintro-->